What is Dragonfly Doji Candlestick?

 Table of Content

-8. What are other Types of Doji Candlestick Patterns Besides Dragonfly Doji?
+8. Types of Doji Candlestick Patterns Besides Dragonfly Doji?

 The dragonfly doji is a kind of doji candlestick pattern that forms when the starting and closing prices are almost similar.
 It usually forms at the peak of a trading session.
 It casts a lengthy lower shadow.
 This shows that buyers were in control throughout the session, driving the price down.
 However, by the end of the day, buyers had taken control.
 This brings the price back up to close to the starting price.